Elizabeth Greenfield: Concert at Metropolitan Hall

-In On March 31, 1853, Greenfield debuted at Metropolitan Hall in New York City, which held an audience of 4,000.
+On March 31, 1853, Greenfield debuted at Metropolitan Hall in New York City, which held an audience of 4,000.
 The day before the concert, the New-York Tribune published "Particular Notice – No colored persons can be admitted, as there has been no part of the house appropriated for them," leading to uproar in the city.
 Before the concert, there were rumors that there would be white supremacist riots and a threat of arson.
 Even at the concert, Greenfield experienced prejudice, with the audience laughing as she took the stage and her escort onto the stage keeping his distance.

 Following this concert, Greenfield was greatly criticized for not realizing her social importance.
 After the concert, Greenfield apologized to her own people for their exclusion from the performance and gave a concert to benefit the Home of Aged Colored Persons and the Colored Orphan Asylum.

 England

 In March 1853, a testimonial concert in Buffalo funded a trip to Europe for additional training.
 However, a London manager defaulted, leaving her stranded.
-She contacted British abolitionists Lord Shaftesbury and Harriet Beecher Stowe for help, and was introduced to the abolitionist elite.
+She contacted British abolitionist Lord Shaftesbury and American author Harriet Beecher Stowe for help, and was introduced to the abolitionist elite.
 The noted abolitionist Duchess of Sutherland became Greenfield's patron.
 Concert promoter Robert W. Olliver handled the business, and singers Italo Gardoni and Charles Cotton were hired to support her.
 Greenfield premiered in London at Hanover Square Rooms on May 31, 1853.
 She played at Birmingham Town Hall on June 23.
 Accounts disagree regarding her success in England, with Kurt Gänzl noting "Some versions of 'history' of course, would have it otherwise, and I have read pieces about the lady speaking of her 'popularity' and her 'success' in Britain.
 It simply was not so.
 The time of the black vocalist – and certainly not a black vocalist as unprepared as this one – had not yet come."